Reconfigurable Intelligent Surface-Assisted Massive MIMO: Favorable Propagation, Channel Hardening, and Rank Deficiency: Solution

 where $\mathbf{t}_k= \widetilde{\mathbf{H}} \mathbf{R}_{ik}^{1/2} \pmb{\Phi} \mathbf{g}_k/ \|\mathbf{R}_{ik}^{1/2} \pmb{\Phi} \mathbf{g}_k \|$.
 Since $\mathbf{t}_k \sim \mathcal{CN}(\mathbf{0}, \mathbf{I}_M)$ and noting that $\mathbf{t}_k$ and $\mathbf{g}_k$ are independent circularly symmetric Gaussian vectors, we recast \eqref{eq:d2} to as

 Plugging \eqref{eq:uk4v1}, \eqref{eq:bcad}, and \eqref{eq:d2v1} into \eqref{eq:zk4}, we obtain the result as shown in the lemma. \end{proof} Note that the even moments in Lemma~\ref{Lemma:Momments} are multivariate functions of phase shifts and covariance matrices.
 Consequently, this allows us to further investigate other utility metrics such as spectral efficiency and outage probability in closed form that is independent of small-scale fading coefficients.
-For the case of uncorrelated Rayleigh fading channels, the channel statistics are given in Corollary~\ref{CorUncorrMomentsv1}. \begin{corollary} If the channel model \eqref{eq:UncorrRayleigh} is utilized, the second and forth moments of each aggregated channel vector in \eqref{eq:AggregatedChannel} are respectively given as
+By means of \cite[Theorem~II.1]{lasserre1995trace}, we observe the power scaling law for a single-user system (user~$k$ only) over the spatially correlated channels as